-Causes and consequences of addiction as they relate to the individual, family, community, and society.
-Overview of alternatives regarding prevention, intervention, and treatment.
+Provides an overview of causes and consequences of addiction as they relate to the individual, family community, and society.
+Overview of alternatives, regarding prevention, intervention, and treatment.
 Includes explanation of competencies and requirements for licensure in Texas.
-Also covers addiction issues related to diverse populations.
+Identifies addiction issues related to diverse populations.
+Lecture Hrs.=3, Lab Hrs.=0

-Special Topics in Alcohol/Drug Abuse Counseling: Advanced Group Ski
+Special Topics in Alcohol/ Drug Abuse Counseling

 Topics address recently identified current events, skills, knowledges, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
-This course was desinged to be repeated multiple times to improve student proficiency.
+This course was designed to be repeated multiple times to improve student proficiency.
 This course will be a continuation of the study of the patterns and dynamics of group interactions across the life span.
 Focus includes group therapy, structure, types, stages, development, leadership, therapeutic factors, the effectiveness of group on the individual, group growth and behavior.
 Effective group facilitation skills, techniques, case management, and record keeping are addressed.